Services

 Touch Target Compliance

-Interactive elements meet the WCAG 2.2 target size requirements — at least 24x24 CSS pixels or with sufficient spacing between targets.
+Interactive elements meet the WCAG 2.2 target size requirements, at least 24x24 CSS pixels, with sufficient spacing between targets.
 Critical healthcare actions like booking buttons and phone links are generously sized for comfortable use on mobile devices by patients with motor impairments.

 Our Process